 \subsection{Quantisation Codebook Construction}

-At the start of each round, the BS trains locally on its own dataset, and fragments its update into vectors of length $d$.
-These fragments are clustered with k-means$++$ \cite{arthur2007_kmeanspp}, and the $n$ resulting centroids form the quantisation codebook $\mathbf{Q} \in \mathbb{R}^{n \times d}$.
-The BS then quantises its fragments against $\mathbf{Q}$ and records centroid frequencies, producing a normalised popularity distribution: where $N_i$ is the number of fragments assigned to codeword $i$.
-The codebook is then ordered from most to least popular before being broadcast.
-The motivation for this step is that the BS's popularity distribution provides a reliable estimate of other devices’ codeword usage.
-By applying the same ordering across all devices, the expected distribution of codeword usage is standardised across rounds and learning tasks, presenting a more consistent input distribution to the URA codebook during training, influencing its learnt structure.
-In addition, the decoder is able to learn that earlier codewords are more popular and use this as prior knowledge during recovery.
+At the start of each round, the BS trains on its local dataset and fragments its update into length-$d$ vectors.
+Clustering these fragments using k-means$++$ \cite{arthur2007_kmeanspp} yields $n$ centroids forming $\mathbf{Q}\in\mathbb{R}^{d\times n}$.
+The BS then quantises its fragments and records the centroid assignment counts $N_i$, producing the normalised popularity distribution The codebook is then ordered from most to least popular before being broadcast.
+The motivation for this ordering is that the BS popularity distribution provides a useful proxy for the codeword usage of other devices.
+Applying the same ordering across devices standardises the expected input distribution presented to the URA codebook across rounds and learning tasks.
+In addition, the decoder can exploit the fact that earlier codewords are more likely to be active, effectively using codeword popularity as prior information during recovery.